valkey-io/valkey-doc/docs/reference/modules/_index.md

 # Passing configuration parameters to Valkey modules

-When the module is loaded with the `MODULE LOAD` command, or using the `loadmodule` directive in the `redis.conf` file, the user is able to pass configuration parameters to the module by adding arguments after the module file name:
+When the module is loaded with the `MODULE LOAD` command, or using the `loadmodule` directive in the `valkey.conf` file, the user is able to pass configuration parameters to the module by adding arguments after the module file name: